jaasonw/osuStreamSpeed.js/README.md

 # osuStreamSpeed.js
-An osu! stream speed tester using javascript and jquery You are a dirty cheater if you hold down the mouse button
+An osu! stream speed tester using javascript and jquery.

+You are a dirty cheater if you hold down the mouse button

 TODO:
-make pretty
+make pretty,

 mouse button support